csi-net/OmniClass/README.md

 - Backdated versions of OmniClass tables (The current release includes only the most recent versions)
 - Ability to create and manage custom OmniClass Table Versions through API and browser-based tool
 - Language translations and methods for requesting multilingual data

+### Feedback and Support
+Please post all service feedback or requests for technical support to the [issues section](https://github.com/csi-net/OmniClassBeta/issues) and apply an appropriate label (*bug* for service breaking issues, *enhancement* for feature requests or improvement suggestions, or *help wanted* for questions and support).